New restrictions as Ontario faces Omicron ‘tsunami’

 The province wants employers to make sure their workers are doing their job remotely unless they are not able to do so.

-“We face a tsunami of cases in the weeks and months ahead.
+“We face a tsunami of new cases in the days and weeks ahead.
 Now, we are bracing for impact,” Ford said.

 The premier says the research they’ve received shows 1 per cent of the projected number of cases could be hospitalized.
 He says that may not seem like a lot but it’s enough to overwhelm our health care system.